Forex — An Introduction

 There are many advantages to trading currencies for profit.
 Because there are no organized exchanges for the foreign currency spot market, there are no clearing fees or other exchange fees, and because the forex market is decentralized, there are no government fees.
 The lack of organized exchanges and its decentralization among worldwide trading centers creates a 24 hour market during the weekdays.
 The large size of the market provides liquidity and fast transactions.

 Investing in currencies is also a good way to diversify assets, because it has little correlation with stocks or bonds.
 You can make money regardless of whether a currency is rising or falling with respect to another currency.
 If the target currency is expected to rise, you buy it, then sell it later at a higher price, hopefully; if it is falling, you sell it short, then buy it later at a lower price, if you predicted correctly.
-Thus, there is no up or down market in the FX market—if one currency is up with respect to another, then the other, obviously, is down, and vice versa.
+Thus, there is no up or down market in the FX market — if one currency is up with respect to another, then the other, obviously, is down, and vice versa.
 And because of the FX market's huge size and decentralization, there is no possibility that prices will be manipulated by accounting frauds.
-No Enron's or WorldCom's in this market—not even the possibility.
+No Enron's or WorldCom's in this market — not even the possibility.
 Nor can such a huge market be cornered.
 And because currency prices are not the result of what any single organization does, there can be no insider trading.
 Nor can any bubble arise, as has happened to stocks in the late 90's, and to real estate more recently.
 The size of the market is simply too vast and too interrelated for bubbles to form.

-Opening an account to trade currencies requires very little money—in some cases, as little as $200 in so-called mini-accounts.
+Opening an account to trade currencies requires very little money — sometimes as little as $200 in so-called mini-accounts.
 Many firms offer up to 50:1 leverage ratios in mini-accounts, so a trader with $200 in a mini-account can trade up to $10,000 worth of currencies.
 Leverage greatly amplifies both profits and losses.
 Before 2010, brokers advertised much higher leverage ratios — as high as 400:1 — but US regulations have capped the leverage ratio to 50:1.
 Because currencies are naturally range-bound, leverage is necessary to earn a reasonable profit.
 That currency prices do not change much is what allows brokers to offer such a high leverage ratio.

 Is the Forex Market Liquid?